larols/opencart-demo/README.md

-# opencart-demo
+# thesockshop-demo

-OpenCart Demo Application
+The Sockshop Application